gesquive/krypt/README.md

 Encrypt or Decrypt files using different ciphers

 Usage:
-  krypt [command]
+  krypt [flags] command

 Available Commands:
-  create      Create a new encrypted text file decrypt     Decrypt encrypted file(s) edit        Decrypt, edit and encrypt an encrypted file encrypt     Encrypt unencrypted file(s) key         Change the password on encrypted file(s) list        List the available cipher methods view        Decrypt and view the contents of an encrypted file without editing
+  create      Create a new encrypted text file edit        Decrypt, edit and encrypt an encrypted file help        Help about any command list        List the available cipher methods reseal      Change the password/cipher on encrypted file(s) seal        Seal unencrypted file(s) unseal      Unseal encrypted file(s) view        Decrypt and view the contents of a sealed file without editing

 Flags:
-  -y, --cipher string          The cipher to en/decrypt with.
-Use the list command for a full list. (default "AES256") -c, --config string          config file (default is $HOME/.config/krypt.yml) -p, --password-file string   The password file
-  -V, --version                Show the version and exit
+  -c, --config string   Path to a specific config file (default "./config.yml") -v, --version         Show the version info and exit

-Use "krypt [command] --help" for more information about a command.

-Version:
-  github.com/gesquive/krypt v0.1.0
 ```

 Optionally, a hidden debug flag is available in case you need additional output.